kedacore/keda-docs/content/docs/2.9/scalers/pulsar.md

 ### Authentication Parameters

-  The `authModes` are specified on the `metadata` field of the `ScaledObject`, as shown above.
+The authentication is defined in `authModes`.
 The associated configuration parameters are specified in the `TriggerAuthentication` spec.

 **Bearer Auth**